Advertiser Disclosure

 Written by Ricky Zhang

-If you’re earning points in multi-player mode, there are many occasions when it might be helpful to consolidate all your collective loyalty points holdings into one account.
+If you’re collectively earning points as a family, there are many occasions when it might be helpful to consolidate all your family members’ loyalty points into one account.

 Maybe you have an uneven number of points across two people’s accounts, and harnessing them all into a single account would allow you to redeem the miles for a flight for both people.